M66B/FairEmail/FAQ.md

 * headers: download message headers
 * body: download message text
 * attachment: download attachment
-* sync: synchronize local folder
+* sync: synchronize local and remove folder

 Operations are processed only when there is a connection to the email server or when manually synchronizing.
 See also [this FAQ](#user-content-faq16).